yahoojp-marketing/sponsored-search-api-java-samples/readme_EN.txt

 - conf directory: Property file is stored in order to describe the each setting used in the sample program execution.
   - api_config.properties: Config file to describe each ID.

-- download directory: Stores the download data file when ReportDownloadSample,CampaignExportService is executed.
+- download directory: Stores the download data file when ReportDownloadSample,CampaignExportService,PageFeedItemService,DynamicAdsForSearchSample is executed.

-- upload directory: Currently not available.
+- upload directory: Stores the upload data file when PageFeedItemServiceSample, DynamicAdsForSearchSample is executed.

 [src/test/java directory]
 The following test cases are stored.